sst/guide/_chapters/add-an-api-to-handle-billing.md

 ### Add the Business Logic

-Now let's implement our `Billing.compute` method.
+Now let's implement our `Billing.compute` function.
 This is primarily the _business logic_ in our app.

 {%change%} Create a `packages/core/src/billing/index.ts` and add the following.